Email Security for Retail: 10 Ways to Use AI to Protect Your Business

 Why Traditional Defenses Fall Short

-Modern business email compromise attacks frequently operate within legitimate conversation threads, making detection extremely difficult for traditional systems.
-Attackers monitor ongoing invoice discussions for weeks before injecting fraudulent payment redirections that appear entirely legitimate within established communication patterns.
+Modern BEC attacks frequently operate within legitimate conversation threads, making detection extremely difficult for traditional systems.
+Attackers monitor ongoing invoice discussions for weeks before injecting fraudulent payment redirections that appear legitimate within established communication patterns.
+Generative AI has compounded this challenge, dramatically reducing the time needed to craft convincing phishing emails while increasing both scale and personalization.

-AI transforms retail email security by learning communication patterns, implementing zero-trust evaluation, and automatically responding to sophisticated attacks.
-These seven capabilities strengthen defenses while maintaining operational efficiency during peak retail periods.
+AI strengthens email security for retail by learning communication patterns, dynamically evaluating risk, and enabling faster responses to sophisticated attacks.
+These ten capabilities strengthen defenses while maintaining operational efficiency during peak retail periods.

 1. Implement Behavioral Pattern Analysis to Prevent BEC and Vendor Fraud